- Type of publication: Instruction Guide

 Where it is expected that members eligible for early retirement would, upon plan termination, be offered the choice of an immediate annuity or the commuted value, the actuary should assume that at least 50% of the liability of each of those members is based on the option that creates the highest solvency liability.
 The actuary should disclose the assumption in the actuarial report.

-The discount rate used to value benefits expected to be settled by a commuted value transfer should be determined according to CIA Standards using the latest mortality table and improvement scale promulgated by the Actuarial Standards Board for the purpose of the calculations.
+The discount rate used to value benefits expected to be settled by a commuted value transfer should be determined according to CIA Standards.
 This usually includes the assumption that members will choose to start their pension at the age that maximizes the value of benefits.
 The actuary should disclose the retirement assumption in the actuarial report.

 Some plans offer pension indexation which is not fully related to the CPI, i.e. partial indexation or indexation with a cap.
 The actuarial report should clearly explain the approach used to determine the indexation assumption or the net discount rate.
 In particular, the portion of the inflation risk premium considered in the determination of the discount rate is expected to be discussed by the actuary in the report.

-OSFI does not object to the use of a stochastic approach to determine the impact of the cap on indexation.
+A stochastic model may be used to determine the impact of the cap on indexation.
 Relevant information on the model should be disclosed in the actuarial report such as

 - details of the stochastic model including why this is a suitable model;